-Nigel Owens has opened up on the homophobic abuse he suffered at Twickenham when referring a Test between and in 2014.
+Nigel Owens has opened up on the homophobic abuse he suffered at Twickenham when referring a Test between England and New Zealand in 2014.

 The Welsh official revealed he had comments of a homophobic nature shouted at him from the stands during the autumn international and the impact of the abuse made him consider an early retirement from the sport.